 In this project we ported a SiTOS implementation to the Modbus bus protocol for a dynamic route information panel.

 Furthermore, we enhanced the functionality of the software to accomodate displaying of multiple independet texts in different language locales.

-In this contract the department develops a coordinated firmware update solution based on IEEE 1149.1 JTAG.
+In this contract the Research Group Embedded Systems develops a coordinated firmware update solution based on IEEE 1149.1 JTAG.

 The software makes use of Standard Vector Format files and distributed test and debug services.

-In the context of this contract the department offers design, implementation and test services for
+In the context of this contract the Research Group Embedded Systems offers design, implementation and test services for

 FPGA and ASIC designs relying on Ethernet and IEEE 1588 clock synchronization.